scoulomb/misc-notes/tls/README.md

 @enduml
 ````

+Using asymmetric cryptography (public key crypto) has an higher cost than symmetric.
+This is the reason why, they generate a chiffer, Alice and Bob exchange this chiffer in asymmetric way,
+and then continue to exchange and continue using this chiffer with symmetric cryptography.

 ### Man in the middle attach and need of a CA

 **Problem**: The public key can be intercepted and substituted (man in the middle attach)
-Robber intercepts Bob's  public key and replace by Robber key.
-Alice encrypts the message using robber key (believing it is the one of Bob).
+- Robber intercepts Bob's  public key and replace by Robber key.
+- Alice encrypts the message using robber key (believing it is the one of Bob).
-She sends it back to robber (thinking it is bob).
-Robber decodes Alice message.
-He reencodes it using Bob's public key (to not arouse suspicions) and send it to bob.
+- She sends it back to robber (thinking it is bob).
+- Robber decodes Alice message.
+- He reencodes it using Bob's public key (to not arouse suspicions)
+- and send it to bob.

 ````
 @startuml